-ENGS 102 PROGRAMMING FOR ENGINEERS Spring, 3 credit hours
+ENGS 102 PROGRAMMING FOR ENGINEERS Spring, 2 credit hours

-This course provides the software skills necessary to create predictive models and solve basic engineering problems.
-Students will learn to make statistical inferences about the data while creating graphical presentation of the results using engineering-related software.
+This course provides an introduction to computer programming using equation solving software.
+Students will learn the skills necessary to create predictive models and solve basic engineering problems as well as methods for graphically presenting results and data using said software.
 The skills taught in this course will assist in the analysis of engineering problems in more advanced course work.
-Two one-hour lectures per week and one two-hours recitation in computer laboratory per week.
+Two hour labs are held twice every week.
+Prerequisites; Pre-Calculus Algebra (MATH 123) with a C or better.
+Two, two-hour recitation in computer laboratory per week.